MeuXX74/IO-link-modbus/README.md

 * 24V Power Supply (this setup has been implemented using a [Siemens SITOP PSU100S 6EP1334-2BA20](https://mall.industry.siemens.com/mall/en/ww/Catalog/Product/6EP1334-2BA20))
 * Power Cord
 * Assorted Wires for 24V Supply
-* Cable cutter and small screwdriver
+* Cable Cutter and Small Screwdriver

 A computer is required to access the web server configuration menu of the IO-Link Master and (if no gateway is available) also to publish the Modbus data of the sensors onto the relayr Cloud.